Database Backups

 • Using API v2 to trigger the database backup instead of the Mambu UI.

-• Defining the callback URL in order to be notified when the database backup is complete.
+• Defining the callback URL in order to be notified when the backup process is complete.

 • Performing a database backup by defining specific tables using the tables array to decrease the execution time for the database backup and avoid timeout errors.